-The primary objective of this course is to increase your understanding of the history of medieval China.
+It is the objective of this undergraduate seminar that students will see how professional scholars approach the historical problems of the Silk Roads, and gain a greater understanding of the history and impact of these overland trade routes on world history.
 Additionally, the course will provide opportunity for students to develop communication skills key to the practice of the discipline of history.
-Both of these SLOs (knowledge base and communication skills) will be regularly assessed through ongoing writing and discussion assignments, including in-class Write to Learn exercises, take-home primary source analyses, and class participation.
+Both of these SLOs (knowledge base and communication skills) will be regularly assessed through ongoing writing and discussion assignments, including in-class Write to Learn exercises, class participation, research and formal argumentative writing.
 Brief descriptions of these assessment assignments are outlined below, and detailed guidelines will be provided to students in class and via eLearning.